Your Dream Home Appraised Lower than Your Offer: Now What?

 Option 1: Renegotiate the deal

-Jesse Zagorksy, a top-performing San Diego, California agent with almost two decades of experience, advises: “Have your buyer’s agent talk to the listing agent and find out what is truly important to the seller in addition to the price of the house.
+Jesse Zagorksy, a top-performing San Diego, California agent with over two decades of experience, advises: “Have your buyer’s agent talk to the listing agent and find out what is truly important to the seller in addition to the price of the house.
 Are there any other terms that matter, such as the close of escrow date, furniture, and possessions, or offering free rent?”

-For example, if the seller doesn’t want to move that huge entertainment console or hasn’t found a new place to live yet, sweeten the deal by offering to let them leave the console and make you responsible for its disposal or to let them stay in the house rent-free for a month.
+For example, if the seller doesn’t want to move that huge entertainment console or hasn’t found a new place to live yet, sweeten the deal by offering to let them leave the console and make you responsible for its disposal, or to let them stay in the house rent-free for a month.

 Option 2: Find a new lender